- Testing with IPAWS Open Platform for Emergency Networks (OPEN)

 - Common Alerting Protocol Profile Requirements (PDF 698KB, TXT 79KB)

 The IPAWS CAP profile’s open standard will facilitate manufacturing by multiple suppliers and will ensure interoperability among alert and warning systems at the Federal and State levels and across different alert delivery systems.
-For additional questions, please contact the IPAWS Program Management Office (PMO) at firstname.lastname@example.org.
+For additional questions, please contact the IPAWS PMO at firstname.lastname@example.org.

 Return to the FEMA IPAWS Home Page.